psla/SmartCopy/README.md

 This program allows you to copy/move a file to a selected directory, with some extra checks (on top of "cp") in the future.

-1. If the file is busy (e.g. still opening in your editor) it will by default retry the operation up to 2 seconds, and abort only after that.
+1. If the file is busy (e.g. still opening in your editor) it will by default retry the operation up to 2 seconds, and abort only after that. (not implemented yet)
 1. If the copied file already exists in the target directory, it does byte-by-byte comparison.
 If the file is different, it copies/moves the file with the suffix `-2`, `-3` and so on.
-If the file is the same, for the `copy` operation, it doesn't do anything; for the `move` operation, it removes the source but keeps the destination.
+If the file is the same, for the `copy` operation, it doesn't do anything; for the `move` operation, it removes the source but keeps the destination. (copy operation implemented, move operation doesn't do anything upon duplication)

 ## How to use it